helium/HIP/0085-Hex-Coverage-Limit.md

 - Modeled Signal Strength

-- Heartbeat Steak - The Heartbeat Streak is the length of time that has elapsed since the first heartbeat of that radio at its current location, that has had at least 1 heartbeat every 72 hours.
+- Heartbeat Steak - The Heartbeat Streak is the time that has elapsed since the first heartbeat of that radio at its current location, which has had at least one (1) heartbeat every 72 hours.
 If a radio does not produce at least one (1) heartbeat over 72 consecutive hours, the streak is reset.
-This attribute is only used as a tiebreaker in instances where two or more radios tie for Modeled Signal Strength.
+This attribute is only used as a tiebreaker when two or more radios tie for Modeled Signal Strength.
 If somehow, two or more radios tie both Modeled Signal Strength and Heartbeat Streak, the radio to be ranked will be randomly selected every epoch.

 ### Modeling Radio Ranking

-See the example below of how ranking based on a hex multiplier would affect a deployment of five (5) outdoor radios if they are providing modeled coverage to the same res12 hex:
+See the example below of how ranking based on a hex multiplier would affect deployment of five (5) outdoor radios if they are providing modeled coverage to the same res12 hex:

 | Radio |Signal Strength| Heartbeat Streak Start Date | Rank  | Coverage Points Per HIP 74| New Coverage Points|
 |-------|---------------|-----------------------------|-------|---------------------------|--------------------|